alexyz/poker/README.md

 PET does not modify, move or copy parsed hand history files, or share them with others (as doing so would be against the PokerStars TOS).

-PET is written in Java 1.6 using Swing, and will run on any major OS with Java installed.

 ## Screenshots

 The Omaha equity calculator (could use simplifying a bit)